 Leveraging our proprietary purine nucleotide prodrug platform, we are advancing a pipeline of orally available, potent, and selective product candidates for difficult-to-treat, life threatening viral infections.
-All of our product candidates have been discovered and developed internally and we retain full global rights to commercialize our product candidates.
+All of our product candidates have been discovered and developed internally and we retain full global rights to commercialize our product candidates, other than certain ex-U.S. rights licensed to Roche under the license agreement we entered into with Roche in October 2020, or the Roche License Agreement.
+We retain the right to commercialize all our product candidates in the United States.
 The following table summarizes our product candidate pipeline.